Iceberg connector#

 iceberg.query-partition-filter-required

-Set to true to force a query to use a partition filter.
-You can use the query_partition_filter_required catalog session property for temporary, catalog specific use.
+Set to true to force a query to use a partition filter for schemas specified with iceberg.query-partition-filter-required-schemas.
+Equivalent catalog session property is query_partition_filter_required.

 false